skibblenybbles/jquery-platinum/README.md

 ------------|------------
 `that`      | an object to which the resulting function's `this` value will be bound and to which `args` will be curried.
 `fn`        | the function to bind to the `that` object.
-`args`      | (optional) N additional arguments that will be curried as the first N arguments passed to the function `fn`.
+`args ...`  | (optional) N additional arguments that will be curried as the first N arguments passed to the function `fn`.

 #### Returns